 Actors/Transactions

-Figure X.1-1 shows the actors directly involved in the Infusion Pump Event Communication Integration Profile and the relevant transactions between them.
+Figure 7.1-1 shows the actors directly involved in the Infusion Pump Event Communication Integration Profile and the relevant transactions between them.
 Other actors that may be indirectly involved due to their participation in Device Enterprise Communications (DEC) or Point-of-care Infusion Verification (PIV), etc., are not necessarily shown.

-Figure X.1-1: Infusion Pump Event Communication Actor Diagram
+Figure 7.1-1: Infusion Pump Event Communication Actor Diagram

-Table X.1-1 lists the transactions for each actor directly involved in the Infusion Pump Event Communication Profile.
+Table 7.1-1 lists the transactions for each actor directly involved in the Infusion Pump Event Communication Profile.
 In order to claim support of this Integration Profile, an implementation must perform the required transactions (labeled “R”).
 Transactions labeled “O” are optional.

-Table X.1-1: Infusion Pump Event Communication Integration Profile - Actors and Transactions
+Table 7.1-1: Infusion Pump Event Communication Integration Profile - Actors and Transactions